tusharkanta/ML_DL/S15/Readme.md

 - All 600,100 images were uniquely named so as to prevent any overwriting during extraction of any number of zip files into colab

+- autotime module has been used to record timings automatically for each execution block.
+This did help a lot in measuring the performance.

 - After extraction of bgimages.zip and batch_<n>.zip files into colab the folder tree structure appears like:

   - ![image-20200525172734340](https://github.com/tusharkanta/ML_DL/blob/eva/S15/assets/image-20200525172734340.png)